 (5) The administrative section.

-(c) The division shall also consist of two citizens commissions as follows:
+(c) The department shall also consist of two citizens commissions as follows:

 (1) A Commission on the Arts; and